TheStoicBear/Stoic-IDHandler/README.md

-## Stoic-IDHandler

-## User Documentation
+## NDFramework IDHandler User Documentation

+### Introduction

+NDFramework IDHandler is a user identification management system designed to handle authentication, authorization, and license management within FiveM.
+This system provides a robust and secure solution for managing user identities.

 ### Configuration

-To configure the Stoic-IDHandler system, follow these steps:
+To configure the NDFramework IDHandler system, follow these steps:

 1. Open the `Config.lua` file.
 2. Adjust the configuration parameters according to your application's requirements: